 Once you’ve successfully used your KIND2 solid shampoo bar, it’s time to pick up your solid conditioner bar...

-- Use your conditioner bar to stroke your wet hair, paying particular attention to the ends
+- Use your conditioner bar to stroke your wet hair from the ears down, paying particular attention to the ends

-- Put down your bar down and massage the conditioner through the strands
+- Put your bar down and massage the conditioner through the strands

 - If your hair is very dry or prone to frizz, leave the conditioner to soak in for a few minutes